 How Big Can Telescope Eye Goldfish Get?

-Telescope eye goldfish usually measures between roughly 4 and 6 inches, but they have been known to reach 8 inches in length.
+Telescope eye goldfish usually measure between roughly 4 and 6 inches, but they have been known to reach 8 inches in length.

 How Long Can Telescope Eye Goldfish Live?

 Like all goldfish, telescope eyes have a reasonably long lifespan.
 It’s common for them to live for 10 to 15 years if properly looked after.

 However, 15 to 20 years isn’t uncommon when kept in a pond or a large, well-maintained aquarium.